-The Responsible Entity is seeking to progressively acquire for the Fund, a diversified portfolio of office properties.
-While Properties will be acquired subject to meeting the Fund's investment criteria, there is no guarantee that future Properties will be able to be acquired on terms that do not impact the Fund's income yield.
+The Responsible Entity may acquire new assets for the Fund.
+While Properties will be acquired subject to meeting the Fund's investment criteria, there is no guarantee that future Properties will be able to be acquired on terms that do not impact the Fund's income yield or overall returns.